 UX Leadership Books

-Since becoming a UX leader is a challenge, a few books can help you pave the path towards success.
+Since becoming a UX leader is a challenge, a few books can help you pave the path toward success.
 Now, I will not describe the synopsis of each book; instead, I would share the link for you to find out on your own.
+Meanwhile, you may also check our blog post on ui developer tutorial for beginners here!

 ● A Guide to UX Leadership by Dave Malouf.